mountainowl/snapcheck-internship-2020/graphic-designer/README.md

 The new system will be rolled out Q3 2020.
 It consists of mobile app and website to purchase and validate tickets.
 Good bye plastic!
 Tickets can be purchased directly through mobile app or web (responsive, mobile friendly), QR code is validated at the transport entrance.
 Type of tickets are available are Monthly pass, full day, half-day, student pass, and weekend pass.

+### Your challenge
-#### ```Your challenge is to create infographics for a flyer that will be consumed by parents of school going children grades 6-12 emphasizing safety and environment friendly nature of public transport to encourage children to take public transport to school.```
+*Create infographics for a flyer that will be consumed by parents of school going children grades 6-12 emphasizing safety and environment friendly nature of public transport to encourage children to take public transport to school.*

+### NOTE:
+- Allow your creativity to flow.
+- This challenge is not related to SnapCheck brand.
+It is designed to access your skills, creativity and to tickle your brain.